mubasharkk/verivox-code-challenge/README.md

 Following are the technical & architectural notes:

-I have used some symfony component for routing and request handling.
+I have used laravel 11 as a backend framework with sail to containerize.

-The relevant code is in the following files or DIRs:
+The relevant code is in the following files and DIRs:

 * Tariff Provider configuration
     * [config/tariffs.php](config/tariffs.php)